xavierKlein/hotgluetosvg/README.md

 Simple BASH script who's turning an Hotglue page to a fully editable SVG in Inskape.
 You can also turn it into PDF.

-HOTGLUE TO SVG

-Simple BASH script who's turning an Hotglue page to a fully editable SVG in Inskape.
-You can also turn it into PDF.

 Install Hotglue (http://hotglue.org/) on your server.
 Make something on your hotglue page.
 When it's done, run the script in a terminal ("cd script directory" and "bash svgpagev03.sh").